 What you will encounter in a CPS Case

 CPS will treat all persons, regardless of sex, race, culture, etc., equally.
 If money has played a significant role in the problems you have experienced in raising your child, then you should know that this cannot be something that can be used to take your child away from you.
 Not being wealthy or even paying all of your bills is no reason for your child to be removed from your house.
-Often, people tell themselves that they are being “bullied” because they are “not rich.”
+People often tell themselves they are being “bullied” because they are “not rich.”
 While CPS is far from perfect, this is an excuse more so than an explanation.
-Remember that if you have aspects of your parenting that you need to work on, a CPS case is a great place to start that process.
+Remember that if you need to work on aspects of your parenting, a CPS case is a great place to start that process.

 Why is CPS even involved with you and your family?

 CPS operates within the Texas Department of Family and Protective Services (DFPS).
-This state agency is charged with the responsibility of keeping children in Texas safe from abuse or neglect.
+This state agency is responsible for keeping children in Texas safe from abuse or neglect.
 CPS accepts phone calls on an anonymous hotline where people can call in to report instances of abuse and/or neglect of a child.

 Abuse and neglect are defined.

-Neglect occurs when you do not meet the basic physical, mental or emotional needs of your child.
+Neglect occurs when you do not meet your child’s basic physical, mental or emotional needs.
 The definition of neglect can be met much easier than for abuse; however, most CPS cases involve allegations of neglect rather than abuse.
-Neglect has a much broader definition and can be met by a parent who allows their child to live in a dirty house or failing to take your child to the doctor when she is sick.
+Neglect has a broader definition and can be met by a parent who allows their child to live in a dirty house or fails to take your child to the doctor when she is sick.